You are really good at failing.

 So, here’s the question then: How can you pass this on to your child?
 How can you teach your child to be good at failure?
 How can you raise a hardy, resilient child who can face pretty much anything and come out the other end a heck of a lot stronger?

 I remember my first experience with it very well.
 My oldest was two.
 I was watching her from the park bench and nursing her newborn brother when she fell and scraped her knee.
 I could see there was no blood, and she wasn’t going to need any first-aid, but I still felt torn as her little eyes welled up with tears.

 I didn’t respond.
 How do you kiss a knee and breastfeed at the same time?

 Necessity is the mother of all invention.

 “Can you give it a kiss better?”
 I asked.
 That was her first lesson in resiliency.

 Her little head cocked to the side as she pondered my question.
-The tears stopped like lightening.
-In a flash she had kissed her own knee and was back on the playground as if nothing had happened.
+The tears stopped.
+In a flash, she had kissed her own knee and was back on the playground as if nothing had happened.

 Here are some of the other things I’ve learnt along the way about raising a resilient child-

 We’ve all heard it, don’t be a helicopter parent, failure is good for your children, don’t always swoop in and save your kids.
 It’s such a popular sentiment right now it’s nearly cliche, but the research backs it up.